UNamurCSFaculty/2324_INFOM126_GROUPE_10/README.md

 python manage.py test
 ```
 ## Docker
-To run the app using Docker (you have to install Docker on your compuiter before):
+To run the app using Docker (you have to install Docker on your computer before):

 ```